varunsatish2017/beginner-swift-project/README.md

 My favorite features from apps:
 - Twitter, Instagram, and other social media apps: Refresh the page by swiping down at the top of the page
--
+- Apple's Reminders app: Group/auto-categorize reminders
+- Clash Royale: Display logo on launch

-My App Idea:
+My App Idea: WeatherReminder
-- Based on weather conditions
+- Can remind you to do things (watering plants, gardening, outdoor recreation, etc.) based on recent weather conditions
+- Apple's "Reminders" can only send you reminders based on time, location, and priority (cannot based on weather conditions)
+- Coming up with a plan for implementation!

 ## Notes